 Personal history of invasive breast cancer

-Women diagnosed with breast cancer have a higher risk of getting a new breast cancer than women who have never had breast cancer [231-234].
+Women who’ve had breast cancer in the past have a higher risk of getting a new breast cancer than women who’ve never had breast cancer [291-292].

 A new breast cancer is called a second primary breast cancer.
-Unlike a recurrence, which is the return of the first breast cancer, a second primary tumor is a new cancer unrelated to the first.
+Unlike a recurrence (a return of the first breast cancer), a second primary tumor is a new cancer unrelated to the first.

 Inherited gene mutations and risk of a second primary breast cancer